Luis Severino: Minor leagues

 Severino signed with the New York Yankees as an international free agent on December 26, 2011, agreeing on a $225,000 signing bonus.
 He had agreed to terms to sign with the Colorado Rockies, but a Yankees scout matched their offer and convinced Severino to play for the team he had grown up as a fan of.
 At the time, he could throw his fastball at 91 mph.
-He made his professional debut for the Dominican Summer League (DSL) Yankees 1 that year.
+He made his professional debut for the Dominican Summer League (DSL) Yankees that year.
 He started 14 games, pitching to a 4–2 win–loss record with a 1.68 earned run average (ERA) and 45 strikeouts in 64 1/3 innings.
-He started 2013 with the DSL Yankees 1 and was promoted to the Charleston RiverDogs of the Class A South Atlantic League during the season.
+He started 2013 with the DSL Yankees and was promoted to the Charleston RiverDogs of the Single–A South Atlantic League during the season.
 He finished 4–2 with a 2.45 ERA, 53 strikeouts over 44 innings in 10 games (eight starts).
 His fastball velocity reached 97 mph at Charleston.

 Prior to the 2014 season, Baseball America ranked him as the Yankees ninth-best prospect.
-Severino started the season with Charleston before being promoted to the Tampa Yankees of the Class A-Advanced Florida State League.
+Severino started the season with Charleston before being promoted to the Tampa Yankees of the High–A Florida State League.
 After his promotion to Tampa, he was selected to appear in the 2014 All-Star Futures Game in July.
-After the Futures Game, he was again promoted, to the Trenton Thunder of the Class AA Eastern League.
+After the Futures Game, he was again promoted, to the Trenton Thunder of the Double–A Eastern League.
 Combined between the three teams, Severino went 6–5 win–loss record with a 2.46 ERA, 127 strikeouts, and 27 walks in 24 games (all starts) and 113 innings pitched.
 Before the start of the 2015 season, Severino was ranked the best prospect in the Yankees farm system and the 23rd best out of all minor league players by MLB Pipeline.
 He was ranked 35th by Baseball America.

 Severino began the 2015 season with Trenton, where he had a 2–2 win–loss record with a 3.32 ERA and 48 strikeouts in 38 innings pitched across eight games started.
-He received a promotion to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League, where he worked with RailRiders' pitching coach Scott Aldred to improve his pitching delivery.
+He received a promotion to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League, where he worked with RailRiders' pitching coach Scott Aldred to improve his pitching delivery.
 Severino pitched to a 7–0 win–loss record and a 1.91 ERA in 11 games started for Scranton/Wilkes-Barre through the end of July.
 With the Yankees in the postseason race, the Yankees made Severino unavailable in trade discussions for pitchers David Price, Cole Hamels, and Johnny Cueto at the MLB trade deadline of July 31.